Scalable load balancing in networked systems: A survey of recent advances: Load balancing in graph topologies

 \begin{theorem} For any graph sequence $\GG = \{G_N\}_{N \geq 1}$, \begin{enumerate}[{\normalfont (i)}] \item $\GG$ is $N$-optimal if for any $\varepsilon > 0$, $\dis_1(G_N, \varepsilon) / N \to 0$ as $N \to \infty$. \item $\GG$ is $\sqrt{N}$-optimal if for any $\varepsilon > 0$, $\dis_2(G_N, \varepsilon) / \sqrt{N} \to 0$ as $N \to \infty$. \end{enumerate} \end{theorem}

-From a high level, the conditions in Theorem~\ref{th:det-seq} (i) and (ii) require that neighborhoods of any $\Theta(N)$ and $\Theta(\sqrt{N})$ vertices contain at least $N-o(N)$ and $N-o(\sqrt{N})$ vertices, respectively.
-As we will see below in Theorems~\ref{th:inhom} and~\ref{th:reg}, the conditions in Theorem~\ref{th:det-seq} impose right levels of connectivity in the graph topology in order for it to be asymptotically optimal on fluid and diffusion scales, while significantly reducing the total number of connections.
+From a high-level perspective, the conditions in Theorem~\ref{th:det-seq} (i) and (ii) require that neighborhoods of any $\Theta(N)$ and $\Theta(\sqrt{N})$ vertices contain at least $N - \oo(N)$ and $N - \oo(\sqrt{N})$ vertices, respectively.
+As we will see below in Theorems~\ref{th:inhom} and~\ref{th:reg}, the conditions in Theorem~\ref{th:det-seq} impose suitable levels of connectivity in the graph topology in order for it to be asymptotically optimal on fluid and diffusion scales, while significantly reducing the total number of connections.
 The next corollary is an immediate consequence of Theorem~\ref{th:det-seq}.